Spanish missions in Baja California: Background

-Each frontier station was forced to be self-supporting, as existing means of supply were inadequate to maintain a colony of any size.
-To sustain a mission, the padres needed colonists or converted Indigenous Americans, called neophytes, to cultivate crops and tend livestock in the volume needed to support a fair-sized establishment.
-Scarcity of imported materials and lack of skilled laborers compelled the Fathers to employ simple building materials and methods.
-Although the Spanish hierarchy considered the missions temporary ventures, individual settlement development was not based simply on "priestly whim."
-The founding of a mission followed longstanding rules and procedures.
-The paperwork involved required months, sometimes years of correspondence, and demanded the attention of virtually every level of the bureaucracy.
+To sustain a mission, the padres needed colonists or converted indigenous Americans, called neophytes, to cultivate crops and tend livestock in the volume needed to support a fair-sized establishment.
+A scarcity of imported materials and of skilled laborers compelled the colonizers to employ simple building materials and methods.
+Although the Spanish hierarchy considered the missions temporary ventures, individual settlement development was not based simply on "priestly whim": the founding of a mission followed longstanding rules and procedures.
+In Jesuit times, a donation of an additional 10,000 Spanish dollars was a prerequisite.
+In addition, the paperwork involved required months, sometimes years of correspondence, and demanded the attention of virtually every level of the bureaucracy.
 Once empowered to erect a mission in a given area, the men assigned to it chose a specific site that featured a good water supply, proximity to a population of indigenous peoples, and arable land.
 The padres, their military escort and often converted mainland indigenous people or mestizos initially fashioned defendable shelters, from which a base was established and the mission could grow.

 Construction of the iglesia (church) constituted the focus of the settlement, and created the center of the community.
 The majority of mission sanctuaries were oriented on a roughly east–west axis to take the best advantage of the sun's position for interior illumination.
 The workshops, kitchens, living quarters, storerooms, and other ancillary chambers were usually grouped in the form of a quadrangle, inside which religious celebrations and other events often took place.